HomeArtInterview with Roland Kulla

 Your path on becoming an artist was not typical.
 Share that with us.

 Roland Kulla: I’m on my third career.
 I spent ten years in the seminary studying to be a priest.
 I made a lateral transfer to social work, a career that kept me busy for 30 plus years as a practitioner, administrator, teacher and consultant.
 But throughout it all I have always been active with art in many forms.
 I’ve sung, designed sets and costumes, played violin, rehabbed and restored several Victorian buildings and gradually tried different types of visual arts.
 I started with drawing and watercolors, moved to oils in 1989 and then started using acrylics in 1996.
-I’ve also picked up some printmaking along the way – linocuts, woodcuts, drypoint, lithography, etc. I took the plunge and started to show my work about a dozen years ago.
+I’ve also picked up some printmaking along the way: linocuts, woodcuts, drypoint, lithography and more.
+I took the plunge and started to show my work about a dozen years ago.
 Many, many baby steps later, I decided it was what I really wanted to do with my life.

 Why are you a painter?